Middle Park (Vic.)

 An assessment of population growth drivers in Middle Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Feb 2026 the suburb of Middle Park (Vic.) has an estimated population of around 4,236.
-This reflects a growth of 236 people since the 2021 Census, which reported a population of 4,000.
-The change is inferred from AreaSearch's estimate of 4,221 residents following examination of ABS' latest ERP data release in June 2024, along with an additional 3 validated new addresses since the Census date.
-This level of population results in a density ratio of 4,983 persons per square kilometer, placing Middle Park (Vic.) among the top 10% of national locations assessed by AreaSearch.
-Over the past decade, from 2016 to 2026, Middle Park (Vic.) has shown resilient growth patterns with a compound annual growth rate of 1.3%, outpacing its SA3 area.
-Overseas migration contributed approximately 86.0% of overall population gains during recent periods in the suburb.
+As of Feb 2026, the population of the suburb of Middle Park (Vic.) is estimated at around 4,236 people.
+This reflects an increase of 236 individuals since the 2021 Census, which reported a population of 4,000 people.
+The change was inferred from AreaSearch's estimate of the resident population as 4,221 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 3 validated new addresses since the Census date.
+This level of population results in a density ratio of 4,983 persons per square kilometer, placing Middle Park (Vic.) in the top 10% of national locations assessed by AreaSearch.
+The primary driver for this area's population growth was overseas migration, contributing approximately 86.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends indicate a significant increase in the top quartile of national statistical areas, with Middle Park (Vic.) expected to gain 1,508 persons by 2041 based on aggregated SA2-level projections, reflecting a total growth of 37.5% over the 17 years from 2026 to 2041.
+By 2041, the suburb of Middle Park (Vic.) is forecasted to experience a significant population increase in the top quartile of national statistical areas, with an expected rise of 1,472 persons, reflecting a gain of 34.4% in total over the 17 years.

 Frequently Asked Questions - Population